 Contacting me: When you send me a message for a custom request or for combining items, please try to provide me with all the information required.
 This at least includes the type of ship (eventually also the variant), the amount, the material you want it to be printed in and if it should have a mounting hole or not.
 Also, please consider choosing an avatar.
 I get a lot of messages and i'm really not good at remembering names.
 When you all look like yellow smileys, i sometimes confuse things.
 I try to reply to each message as soon as i can, but i have a real live, a job and a family too.
 So, sometimes it may take up to 48h.
 Please be patient with an old man :-).
 The most important thing, don't open new conversations for each topic.
 If possible, always answer to an existing conversation.
 Like with the avatars, this will make it so much easier for me to instantly recognize who you are and what was spoken before.
 Having to search through multiple treads to get all the info is time-consuming and it happened that i missed something this way. ...Have i told you that i'm getting old? ;-)

 Last but not least, have fun with the ships.
-I also always appreciate if you post pictures in the comment sections of the listings.
-Also let me and others know what you found good abut your print and what not.
+I also always appreciate if you send me pictures of the printed and maybe even the painted ships.
+Also let me and others know what you found good abut your print and what not in the forum.

 Make it so.